Home | About me | Contact | Privacy

 (Photo by Brian Purcell)

-Just to keep everyone on their toes, carriages are sometimes scheduled to be removed and switched to other trains en route (or just sidetracked altogether.)
+Just to keep everyone on their toes, sometimes not all carriages on a train will go to the same destination.
+Carriages are sometimes switched to other trains en route or just sidetracked altogether.
 If you don't have a reservation, you'll need to verify that the carriage you are boarding is actually going where you want to go.
 You can use the aforementioned train composition chart to determine this ahead of time, and when the train arrives at the platform, check for the signs on or near each door on the train that lists the train and carriage numbers, origin and destination, and intermediate stops.
-Some older and regional trains still use paper signs; newer trains have electronic displays.
+Some older and regional trains still use paper signs, but most trains now have electronic displays.
 Make sure you see your target listed on the carriage you board or you could very well wind-up on a different continent.
 If in doubt, ask the conductor.

 (Photos by Brian Purcell)